WQZHttm/Team-21-Project/README.md

 ## Overview

 In context of Good Old Days’ (under Mount Faber Leisure Group) difficulty in finding potential part-time staff to support the business, “Time for Change” is an ambitious endeavour that aims to predict customer count, make use of predicted customer count to generate an optimal schedule for the week based on business requirements and build a simple yet meaningful dashboard that displays the schedule and many more information to empower stakeholders’ decision making in an interactive way.
 This project’s backend exemplifies how data science involves more than just statistical learning such as machine learning models, but also includes operation research (OR) techniques, and specifically for this project, a branch of OR known as scheduling theory.
-On the other hand, frontend demonstrates how the utilisation of advanced softwares such as mySQL, python flask and docker, can greatly improve the delivery of information on the business operation to relevant stakeholders in the most appealing and efficient ways.
+On the other hand, frontend demonstrates how the utilisation of advanced softwares such as MySQL, Python Flask and Docker, can greatly improve the delivery of information on the business operation to relevant stakeholders in the most appealing and efficient ways.
 In conclusion, “Time for Change” is a full stack data science project aimed at solving real-world business problems and delivering the solution as a product in the form of a dashboard.

 ## Methodology